Crazy Cottage

 Crazy Cottage is a children's game show that aired on ITV from 4 April 1996 to 29 May 1998.
-It was hosted by Rick Adams for the first series, until he was replaced by Jez Edwards for the next two series.
+It was hosted by Rick Adams for the first series until he was replaced by Jez Edwards for the next two series.
 A puppet cuckoo called Vera was voiced by Steve Nallon.
 The gimmick of the show was that most things had to be performed backwards.

-The show started with the presenter saying "goodbye", then starting the games at Round 5.
-One of the rounds involved a series of actions that had to be performed in a certain order, so that when it was played back in reverse, it matched what they were asked to do.
+The show started with the presenter saying "goodbye", and then starting the games at Round 5.
+One of the rounds involved a series of actions that had to be performed in a certain order so that when it was played back in reverse, it matched what they were asked to do.
 Another round was a kitchen set up on a slope, but appeared to the viewers as a normal room.

 At the end of the programme, the winning team (who had the fewest points) won a prize, such as a trip to Alton Towers.
-The losing team (with the most points) would win a backwards invention, for example, a black lightbulb.
+The losing team (with the most points) would win a backward invention, for example, a black lightbulb.